Home » City Guide » , ,

 Clancy’s Pumpkin Patch & Mini Hay Maze

 San Francisco | Keep it local; this pumpkin patch is right in San Francisco and has been a neighborhood staple for over 70 years.
 Visit the patch any day in October to find pumpkins of all sizes and shapes.
 Gourds, corn stalks, and Indian corn are in abundance.
-During October, come see the ghosts in their trees, the scarecrows in their patch, and let the kiddos crawl through a tiny hay maze meant just for little kids.
+During October, come see the ghosts in their trees, the scarecrows in their patch, visit with their live turkeys and run through the fun corn maze.
+You can even take a hay ride in the middle of San Francisco

 G&M Farms Corn Maze & Pumpkin Patch